Vinod-Kumar-R/AutomationTesting/README.md

 2. run the command  "mvn javadoc:javadoc"
 3. java doc are generated in .../target/apidocs/index.html

-Reach out to me if any help required :- vinodraju26@gmail.com
+Any help required in setup framework, can reach out to me :- vinodraju26@gmail.com